radian-software/straight.el/README.md

 #### Advantages of `straight.el`

-* `straight.el` has out-of-the-box compatibility with MELPA, GNU ELPA, and EmacsMirror, while Quelpa only has support for MELPA.
+* `straight.el` has out-of-the-box compatibility with MELPA, GNU ELPA, and Emacsmirror, while Quelpa only has support for MELPA.
 To use GNU ELPA, you must drop down to `package.el`.
-[EmacsMirror] is not supported by default, although it is easy to specify an EmacsMirror repository in a recipe.
+[Emacsmirror] is not supported by default, although it is easy to specify an Emacsmirror repository in a recipe.
 While Quelpa allows you to specify custom recipe folders, it does not have support for cloning these folders automatically from version control, nor for generating the recipes